juniorsundarCasual/TGT/vault/volume-4.chapter-253.md

 "Obvious it will be Mage Royce.
 He's older and more experienced," another answered.

-"But we cannot discount Mage Magi.
+"But we cannot discount Mage Maddi.
 She may be younger, but she advanced to her current realm faster than Mage Royce."

 "Speed doesn't matter.
 What matters is if the cultivation is stable and if the mage can handle their cultivation to its maximum potential.
 I think Mage Royce will win."

 A girl's cough cut the conversation and the two conversationalists turned to its source.

 "What is the sect's opinion on betting?"
-Marie asked with a twitching pair of lips as she excersised her complete will power to suppress a chuckle from bursting forth.
+Marie asked with a twitching pair of lips as she exercised her complete power of will to suppress a chuckle from bursting forth.

 ____